Meet the MVPS team- Principal’s message, staff and 2023 dates

 The Academy provides an opportunity for our Grade 3-6 students to develop their talents in a range of subjects, with a particular focus on STEM.
 The Academy is conducted weekly for all students and enables them the chance to engage in real-world learning with like-minded students and industry professionals using specialised equipment.

-Our Academy Programs are: Science, Coding, Robotics, Engineering, Music (violin), Sport and Sustainability
+Our Academy Programs are: Coding, Robotics, Engineering and Entrepreneur.

 How do you teach English and Mathematics?